Top Content Analysis Tools

 - Free version is limited in features.

-While Screaming Frog is a content analysis tool available in both premium and free options, it is worth trying the free version.
+While Screaming Frog is available in both premium and free options, it is worth trying the free version first of all.
 Though it comes with a limited package of features, there are still enough to make your content work for your leads.
 Respectively, Screaming From is built in the way that you learn how to use features from a free version first and then decide whether you need more capabilities and are ready to pay for them.

 MarketMuse’s free version includes the following pros: